Xilinx/SDAccel-Tutorials/docs/getting-started-rtl-kernels/README.md

   - The host enqueues the RTL kernel (executed on the FPGA), which reads the buffer of the DDR, performs `B[i] = A[i]+B[i]`, and then writes the result back to the DDR.
   - The host reads back the data to compare the results.

-Using these reference files, the tutorial will guide you from the first step of creating an SDx™ project to the final step of building and running your project.
+Using these reference files, the tutorial will guide you from the first step of creating an SDx™ environment project to the final step of building and running your project.

 # Before You Begin